pitastrudl/wekanwiki/Raspberry-Pi.md

 ```
 <img src="https://wekan.github.io/wekan-raspi3-with-all-data.jpg" width="100%" alt="Wekan on RasPi3" />

 When using Firefox on network laptop (Core 2 Duo laptop, 8 GB RAM, SSD harddisk) to browse RasPi Wekan server, small boards load at about 3 seconds at first time.
 When loading, node CPU usage goes to about 100%.
 MongoDB CPU usage stays low, sometimes goes to 18%.
 This is because indexes has been added to Wekan MongoDB database.
 Loading my biggest Wekan board at first time takes 45 seconds, and next time takes about 2 seconds, because data is at browser cache.
 When Wekan browser tab is closed, node CPU usage drops 4-23%.
+There is no errors given by Wekan at RasPi3, RasPi3 arm64 behaves similar to x64 server that has 1 GB RAM.

 <img src="https://wekan.github.io/wekan-raspi3-cpu-usage.jpg" width="100%" alt="Wekan on RasPi3" />

+I did also test Wekan arm64 on arm64 bare metal server, same Wekan bundle worked there.

 ### Download